Monumental Cemetery of Crotone: Cultural references

 The cemetery has attracted the attention of international figures, including English writer George Gissing, who visited Crotone between 1897 and 1898.
 In his travelogue By the Ionian Sea: Notes of a Ramble in Southern Italy, Gissing described the cemetery as a unique and evocative place, noting how the chapels reflected respect for the deceased and symbolized Crotone's collective memory.
-This literary account brought the cemetery to a broader audience, highlighting its cultural and spiritual significance.
+This literary account brought the cemetery to a broader audience, shedding light on its cultural and spiritual significance.

 Gissing's journey was inspired by the earlier travels of French archaeologist François Lenormant, who explored Southern Italy in the late 19th century.
 Lenormant's work La Grande Grèce detailed his explorations of Magna Graecia's ancient sites, including those in Calabria.
 His writings influenced subsequent travelers, such as Scottish writer Norman Douglas, who retraced these routes in his 1915 book Old Calabria.
-Both authors, like Gissing, were captivated by the region's rich history and cultural heritage, contributing to a broader appreciation of Southern Italy's archaeological and historical significance.
+Both authors, like Gissing, were captivated by the region's history and cultural heritage, contributing to a wider European appreciation of Southern Italy's archaeological and historical heritage.